-A dividend can be referred to as the earnings which are distributed to shareholders.
+We can refer to a dividend as an earning which is distributed to shareholders.
 The percentage of profits paid as dividends is called the payout ratio.
 A high payout ratio means higher dividends and fewer funds for expansion.
-A lesser payout, on the other hand, results in growth
+A lesser payout results in growth.

 What Is A Dividend Policy?